 The Indian monsoon, or the wet season, is the strongest and most reliable weather system on Earth and every year between June and mid-September the monsoon unleashes its watery fury on Nepal.
 Anywhere on the southern side of the mountains will get regular soakings and its wetter the further east you go (so don’t even think of trekking Kanchenjunga at this time).

-For Annapurna, Everest, Langtang and all the other main trekking regions the monsoon is a terrible season for trekking.
+For Annapurna, Everest, Langtang region and all the other main trekking regions the monsoon is a low season for trekking.
 You’ll rarely glimpse the mountains, most trekking lodges will be closed, landslides are common, mud even more common and leeches are lurking in the undergrowth.
 Avoid!

-Trans-Himalayan regions of Upper Mustang, Dolpo, Limi and other parts of western Nepal are good time in Monsoon season.
+Trans-Himalayan regions of Upper Mustang, Dolpo, Limi and other parts of western Nepal are good time for trekking in Monsoon season.

 Can’t make it to Nepal for the classic October to April Nepalase trekking season?
 Want to experience a corner of Nepal that’s less Kathmandu and more traditional Tibet?
 The answer lies in the secluded trans-Himalayan regions of Upper Mustang, Dolpo, Limi and other parts of western Nepal.